 Use the Touch Bar as an extension of the keyboard and trackpad, not as a display.
-Although technically it’s a screen, the Touch Bar functions as an input device, not a secondary display.
-The user may glance at the Touch Bar to locate or use a control, but their primary focus is the main screen.
-The Touch Bar shouldn’t display alerts, messages, scrolling content, static content, or anything else that commands the user’s attention or distracts from their work on the main screen.
+Although the Touch Bar is a screen, its primary function is to serve as an input device — not a secondary display.
+People may glance at the Touch Bar to locate or use a control, but their primary focus is the main screen.
+The Touch Bar shouldn’t display alerts, messages, scrolling content, static content, or anything else that distracts people from the main screen.

 Strive to match the look of the physical keyboard.
-To the extent possible, controls in the Touch Bar should resemble the size and color of physical keyboard keys.
+When possible, aim to design Touch Bar controls that resemble the size and color of keys in the physical keyboard.

-Don’t expose functionality solely in the Touch Bar.
+Avoid making functionality available only in the Touch Bar.
 Not all devices have a Touch Bar, and people can disable app controls in the Touch Bar if they choose.
-Always provide ways to perform tasks using the keyboard or trackpad.
+Always give people ways to perform tasks using the keyboard or trackpad.

-Provide controls that produce immediate results.
-Provide quick access to actions that would otherwise require more steps if the user were clicking controls or choosing from menus.
-Minimize the use of controls that present additional choices, such as popovers.
-See Touch Bar > Controls and Views.
+Prefer controls that produce immediate results.
+Ideally, Touch Bar controls give people quick ways to perform actions that would otherwise require extra time spent clicking controls or choosing from menus.
+Minimize Touch Bar controls that present additional choices, such as popovers.
+For guidance, see Controls and Views.

 Avoid using the Touch Bar for tasks associated with well-known keyboard shortcuts.
-In general, the Touch Bar shouldn’t include controls for tasks such as find, select all, deselect, copy, cut, paste, undo, redo, new, save, close, print, and quit.
+The Touch Bar shouldn’t include controls for tasks such as find, select all, deselect, copy, cut, paste, undo, redo, new, save, close, print, and quit.
 It also shouldn’t include controls that replicate key-based navigation, such as page up and page down.

-Reflect state consistently and accurately.
-If a control resides in the Touch Bar and on the main screen, both locations should show the control in the same state.
-If a button is disabled on the main screen, for example, it should also be disabled in the Touch Bar.
+Accurately reflect the state of a control that appears in both the Touch Bar and on the main screen.
+For example, if a button is unavailable on the main screen, it shouldn't be available in the Touch Bar.